War Crimes Watch: A devastating walk through Bucha’s horror

 Days later, thinking the Russians were gone, Aleksandrova and a neighbor slipped out to shutter nearby homes and protect them from looting.
 The Russians caught them and took them to a basement.

-Suddenly the soldiers were called away, leaving Aleksandrova and her neighbor shaken but alive.

-“I’m not saying everyone was crazy, but some were very bad people,” she says.
-“Soldiers should have some dignity.
-They were just a gang of thieves.”

-The Russians became desperate when it became clear they wouldn’t be able to move on Kyiv, says Sergei Radetskiy, who noticed fewer organized troop movements in the occupation’s final days.
+The Russians became desperate when it became clear they wouldn’t be able to move on Kyiv, says Sergei Radetskiy.
 The soldiers were just thinking about how to loot and get out.
-They were more nervous and aggressive.

 “They needed to kill someone,” he says.
 “And killing civilians is very easy.”